am225723/couplestherapy/design_guidelines.md

 - Form validation: Shake animation on error (200ms)
 - Loading states: Skeleton screens (no spinners)
 - Navigation transitions: None - instant
+- NO background animations or floating orbs
+- NO hover scale/transform effects on buttons (use Shadcn defaults)

 ---